Muhammad-Faran/Lynk-Coding-Assignment/README.md

 Your application should now be accessible at http://localhost:8000.
 Feel free to explore and test the functionality.

-You can get ogin details from USerSeeder.
+You can get login credentials from USerSeeder.